Kimpa Vita: Call to mission

 Beatriz went to live among colonists sent out by King Pedro IV, one of several rival rulers of Kongo, to reoccupy the ancient and now abandoned capital of São Salvador.
 There was a great deal of religious fervor among these colonists who were tired of the endless civil wars in the country, and many had become followers of an old prophet, Appolonia Mafuta.

-During a supernatural illness in 1704, Kimpa Vita claimed to have received visions of God while on the verge of death, wherein she was given divine commandment to preach to King Pedro IV, and the spirit of Saint Anthony entered her body and revived her, resurrecting her as the reincarnation of Saint Anthony.
+During a supernatural illness in 1704, Kimpa Vita claimed to have received visions of God while on the verge of death, wherein she was given divine commandment to preach to King Pedro IV, resurrecting her.
 She proclaimed that Jesus was a Kongo and that there will be slavery if they trusted the Portuguese.
 While in this state, she learned that Kongo must reunite under a new king, for the civil wars that had plagued Kongo since the battle of Mbwila in 1665 had angered Christ.
 She was ordered to unite the Congo under one king.
 Following the practices of Catholic monks, she forwent all her earthly possessions and set out on her mission to preach to King Pedro IV.
 During her mission, she destroyed Kongo Nkisi, charms inhabited by spiritual entities, claiming them to be false idols.
 She also destroyed non-Kongolese Catholic paraphernalia.
 When she had her audience with King Pedro IV, she denounced him for his lack of will to restore the Kongo to its former glory; additionally, she denounced an Italian priest, Bernardo de Gallo, accusing him of not wanting black saints in Kongo.
 King Pedro IV listened to the words of Kimpa Vita, but did not act upon them.
 She then went to visit his rival João II at Mbula (near the Congo River close to modern Matadi), who also refused to hear her.
 However, in a short time she was able to gather a significant number of followers and became a factor in the struggle for power.
 Her movement recognized the papal primate but was hostile towards the European missionaries in Congo.
 Three months later, Kimpa Vita led her followers to the abandoned capital of São Salvador where they would call to the people in the countryside and rapidly repopulate the city.
 This was recognized by Bernardo de Gallo—who claimed Kimpa Vita to be possessed by the devil–to be an incredible act and led her to be adored and acclaimed as the restorer of Kongo.